Current Guest Curator

-She is currently pursuing her MFA in Photography + Media & Society at the Maryland Institute College of Art as a Leslie King-Hammond Graduate Fellow.
+Washington is currently pursuing her MFA in Photography + Media & Society at the Maryland Institute College of Art, where she is a Leslie King-Hammond Graduate Fellow.

 Recent Curators